vessels-tech/moja-bench/readme.md

-# Moja Bench
+# Moja DC

-Scratch repo for playing aroud with simple mojaloop benchmarks from docker-compose.
+A Docker-compose based Mojaloop development environment.
+Useful for when you need the bare-bones Mojaloop for developing or testing.

-We might recycle some of this config for a PISP test environment or something.
+By default, the `docker-compose.yml` file contains all of the services needed for a basic Mojaloop environment, including some simulators.
+If you want to write code for one or more of the services, refer to [using moja-dc in my environment](#using-moja-dc-in-my-environment) below.

 ## Running everything